chukShirley/rpg-intro/README.md

 Note that when you compile a stream file, the SRCSTMF path should be relative to your current directory when running the compild.

+You can (read more here)[http://www.ibm.com/support/knowledgecenter/ssw_ibm_i_72/cl/crtbndrpg.htm] for info on CRTBNDPGM.

 You are now going to call your program using `CALL <programname>`, which should then display ‘Hello world’ on your terminal.

 ## RPG Syntax